somefan0102/somefan0102/README.md

 # who are you
 my name is **somefan** or **fan**.

-i'm into computer science. coding, software development, implementing, and whatnot.
+i'm into computer science, coding, software development, implementing, and whatnot.

 # how are you
 as of **February 12, 2025 11:39:13 AM**, i'm doing great.